Swrve/rate-limited-logger/README.md

 ## License

+(c) Copyright 2014-2015 Swrve Mobile Inc or its licensors.
-This module is released under version 2.0 of the Apache License.
+Distributed under version 2.0 of the Apache License, see "LICENSE".

 ## Building